reflectoring/reflectoring.github.io/content/blog/2022/2022-03-09-spring-shell.md

 We can specify the name of the parameter using the `value` property of the `@ShellOption` annotation.

 If we don't specify the value however, Spring Shell assigns it a default value of parameter name "-" separated prefixed by `ShellMethod.prefix()`.

-- The `ShellMethod.prefix()` default value is "--" unless changed in the `@ShellMethod` annotation:
+The default value for `@ShellMethod.prefix()` is "--":

 ```java
 @ShellComponent